TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 {% include candid-image.html src="/assets/images/file-formats/navis-container-format.svg" alt="Navisworks Container Format" %}

 They start with the standard Navisworks header.
 This helps support backwards compatibility.
 Earlier versions of Navisworks can recognize that this is a later version of a Navisworks file.
-The header defines the version and encoding of each of the streams in the container.
+The header defines the version and encoding of all of the streams in the container.
 Unlike ZIP, the directory follows immediately after the header, and then the individual streams concatenated together.
 When writing a Navisworks file, you have to know how many streams it will include in advance, so you can write out the right amount of padding space for the directory.
 Once you've written all the streams you can come back and overwrite the padding with the actual directory entries.

 The main parts of the Navisworks data model are written out as separate streams, in the order that they are usually read.
 There are separate streams for the logical scene graph, the spatial hierarchy and the set of instances.
 Each feature with its own metadata (clash tests, saved viewpoints, selection sets, etc.) also uses a separate stream.